novakmi/plantumlbuilder/README.md

 See `changelog.txt`.

-See/run scripts in the `templates/scripts/plantuml/` directory to genrate examples from the `PlantUML documentation.
+See/run scripts in the `templates/scripts/plantuml/` directory to generate examples from the `PlantUML` web page.
 (NOTE: Currently only examples for the sequence diagrams).

 Michal Novak (<it.novakmi@gmail.com>)